Sheetspin logoSheetspin

 Freeform tabular data with any column structure you define.
 Returned as a JSON array.

-After provisioning, the Site Kit lets you export a CLAUDE.md file.
-Drop this into your website project and Claude Code will understand your site's entire backend without any configuration:
+After provisioning, the Site Kit lets you export a sheetspin.md file.
+Drop this into your website project and your AI coding assistant will understand your site's entire backend without any configuration:

 Your API endpoint URL and authentication token

-Exact calling conventions for GET (data retrieval) and POST (form submissions)
+Exact calling conventions for GET (data retrieval) and POST (form submissions and writes)

 Expected response formats — { result: "success" } / { result: "error", error: "..." }